 Assessment of the core curriculum is organized into five student learning outcomes.
 Below are the outcome definitions.

-- Personal, Social, and Global Responsibility: UT students must demonstrate understanding of and critical engagement in ethical, cultural and political discourse and capacity to work productively as a community member committed to the value of diversity, difference and the imperatives of justice.
+- Personal, Social, and Global Responsibility: UToledo students must demonstrate understanding of and critical engagement in ethical, cultural and political discourse and capacity to work productively as a community member committed to the value of diversity, difference and the imperatives of justice.

-- Information Literacy: UT students must demonstrate the ability to find, organize, critically assess and effectively use information to engage in advanced work in a challenging field of study.
+- Information Literacy: UToledo students must demonstrate the ability to find, organize, critically assess and effectively use information to engage in advanced work in a challenging field of study.
 Students should demonstrate responsible, legal, creative and ethical use of information.